muldjord/skyscraper/README.md

 #### Version 2.3.7 (in progress, unreleased)
 * Implemented user credentials ('-u user:password') to set up threads for 'screenscraper' module
+* Now checks for .lha suffix and adds spaces where appropriate to get better results

 #### Version 2.3.6 (12th March 2018)
 * Completely rewrote the openretro parser to make use of the 'edit' page instead